BaobabHealthTrust/master-facility-list/README.md

 ## Step 9 frontend server settings

 In a new terminal window or tab, navigate to the `client-src/src` directory and modify `settings.example.js` to your preferences.
-If you want to run the front end locally, then set the hostname in that file to `localhost:3000` or whatever will be generated from your previous step.
+If you want to run the front end locally, then set the hostname in that file to `localhost:3000`.
 If you would like the front-end to connect to a backend hosted remotely, you may set the url to that remote backend url.
 Next, move the settings into a `settings.js` file as follows, `mv settings.example.js settings.js`.
 ```sh
 # navigate to frontend source directory.
 cd client-src/src